Skip to Main Content

 More Resources From the Toronto Public Library (TPL)

-The Toronto Public Library has an excellent collection that supports the study of English literature.
+The Toronto Public Library has an excellent collection that supports the study of language and literature.
 Many scholarly works are only available at the Toronto Reference Library located on Yonge Street one block north of Bloor Street.
 These items generally must be used in the library.
 Some material is part of the vast circulating collection.
 Online databases and books are becoming more common.

 A TPL account is required for log-in.
 All members of the TMU Community are eligible for TPL borrowing privileges.